fuateraslann/e-commerce-betalimited/README.md

 - I don't have time to write tests.I could write comprehensive tests of the application.
 - I had no experience with Redux Saga, but I know similar work was done with react query.
 If I had enough time, I could do it using the desired redux-saga.
+- Product photos may sometimes be difficult to upload due to source reasons.

 ## Online Demo